Wonder of the Seas Cabins to Avoid

 One change Royal Caribbean made with Wonder of the Seas was to add a movie screen to the pool deck, but that screen is viewable from the Central Park balcony cabins below and some people noted it was loud on the balcony as a result.

-The issue is people on their balcony can hear the sound from the movie screen above them, and that disturbs some people that would prefer a quiet balcony.
+The issue is people on their balconies can hear the sound from the movie screen above them, and that disturbs some people who would prefer a quiet balcony.

 Matt started Royal Caribbean Blog in 2010 as a place to share his passion for all things Royal Caribbean with readers.
 He oversees all the writers at Royal Caribbean Blog, and writes a great deal of content on a daily basis.
 He has become one of the foremost experts on a Royal Caribbean cruise.